 A set $R=\{L_1,\ldots,L_t\}$ of linear extensions of a poset $(X,P)$ is called a realizer of $(X,P)$ if $x<y$ in $P$ if and only if $x<y$ in $L_i$ for $i\in\{1,\ldots,t\}$.
 The dimension of $(X,P)$ is then defined as the least integer $d$ for which $(X,P)$ has a realizer of cardinality $d$.
-In this paper, we focus on variants of the game where not only is the width of the poset restricted but also the dimension of the poset.
-More specifically, let $\text{olw}(w,d)$ be the largest integer $k$ for which there exists a strategy for Anna that forces any on-line chain partitioning algorithm to use $k$ chains on a poset of width at most $w$ and dimension at most $d$.
+In this paper, we focus on variants of the problem where not only is the width of the poset restricted but also the dimension of the poset.
+We refer the reader to the survey paper \cite{bos-fel-12} for an overview of the different variants that have branched from the main problem.
+Let $\olw(w,d)$ be the largest integer $k$ for which there exists a strategy for Beth that forces Anna to use $k$ colors on a poset of width at most $w$ and dimension at most $d$.
 The analysis of the on-line chain partition game restricted to $d$-dimensional posets appears to be as hard as the general problem and no better upper bound is known for this class (even for $d=2$).
 In \cite{bos-fel-12}, a proof that $\text{olw}(w,2)\geq \binom{w+1}{2}$ is provided.
-The first contribution of this paper is the following result:
+For our first contribution, we prove the following theorem.